Mahershala Ali Jokes About Naming His Firstborn After the Oscar

 Ali admitted that it's been "nuts" juggling award season, his work on Luke Cage and being on the verge of becoming a first-time dad. " I am just hoping that I am still on my feet, come February 27," he said, adding, "The baby better be here beforehand, but yeah, sleep is done.
 I think this has been like the warm up for being tired for the next 10 years of my life."

-In addition to the Oscar nom, Ali is nominated for an Independent Spirit Award as well as a BAFTA.
+In addition to the Oscar nom, Ali is nominated for a BAFTA.
 He won best supporting actor for Moonlight at the Critics' Choice Awards as well as the same at the Screen Actors Guild Awards.

 In his SAG Awards acceptance speech last night, Ali was on the verge of tears as he talked about the importance of treating each other well to have any chance at healing our divisions.
 "My mother is an ordained minister.
 I'm a Muslim.
 She didn't do back flips when I called her to tell her I converted 17 years ago," he said.
 "I tell you now, we put things to side.
 And I'm able to see her—she's able to see me.
 We love each other.
 That love has grown.
 And that [other] stuff is minutiae."